rhancav/gittigidiyor-graduation-project-rhancav/README.md

 |`/swagger-ui.html` | GET | none | Swagger documentation page.|
 ### SMS Service
 A simple service which takes a notification and simply prints it to the console.
 Just a mock, maybe could use Twilio or something?
-Sending real a SMSs was not the main scope of the project anyways.
+Sending real SMSs was not in the scope of the project anyways.

 **Endpoints**